 A box-wood frame held aloft a rifle that rested on top of the parapet.
 Reflecting mirrors set into the frame allowed a soldier, safely hidden below, to see across to enemy lines.
 The soldier then used a length of wire to pull the trigger whenever the enemy was spotted.

-Was South Australian soldier, Pte George Tostet, 10th Bn, involved in the invention of the periscope rifle?
-A photograph held in the collection of the Australian war Memorial certainly suggests this possibility.
-It is most likely, though, that Victorian soldier, William Beech, was the original inventor, with other, including Tostet, making various adaptions and improvements.
+An interesting question is whether South Australian soldier, Private George Tostet, 10th Battalion, AIF was involved in the invention of the periscope rifle?
+A photograph held in the collection of the Australian War Memorial certainly suggests this possibility.
+It is most likely, though, that Victorian soldier, William Beech, was the original inventor with others, including Tostet, making various adaptions and improvements.

 Source: Australian War Memorial